Kaiokey/Khair/README.txt

-THIS IS MY README file.
-With Changes in feature_a
+THIS IS MY README file. made from github.com